Hungary Tax Calculator (2026)

 How much do I pay in social security contributions as an employee in Hungary?

 No, Hungary does not have subnational or regional income taxes.
-The 15% flat rate applies uniformly across the entire country, so your tax burden is the same whether you work in Budapest or anywhere else in Hungary.
+The 15% flat income tax applies uniformly across the entire country regardless of where you live or work.

 Compare Hungary with other countries